khanhninhnguyen/PMLSeg/Examples.md/Example4.md

 The relative error on some months is quite large.

-Increasing the length of the time series (i.e. including more years) would improve the accuracy of the noise variance estimation, although it is not critical for the segmentation.
+Increasing the length of the time series (i.e. including more years) would improve the accuracy of the noise variance estimation.